PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 **TODO DMC**

 ## Deploying a Full System
 Now that we have experience with containers and building a deployment pipeline for a single service, it's time to build a deployment pipeline for an entire microservice system.
-We will be setting this up to work on our local machine for now, but a later recipe will explore how to lift this into a cloud environment.
+We will be setting this up to work on our local machine for now, but in our next recipe will explore how to lift this into a cloud environment.

 ### Getting Ready
-In Chapter 7 'Understanding Microservices' we developed a small microservice system.
+In the Chapter 'Understanding Microservices' we developed a small microservice system.
 For this recipe we will be deploying this system using techniques used in the previous recipes in this chapter.
 So to get ready we need to grab a copy of the code from the last recipe in chapter 7 'Adding a Queue Based Service'.
+This code is available in the accompanying source for the microservices chapter under `source/Queue_Based_Service`.

-This recipe builds on the work of our previous recipe 'Creating a Deployment Pipeline' it is necessecary to complete that recipe before proceeding with this one.
+This recipe builds on the work of our previous recipe 'Creating a Deployment Pipeline' and it is necessary to complete that recipe before proceeding with this one.
-We also assume that Docker and Minikube are installed locally as required by the previous recipe.
+We also assume that Docker, Minikube and Jenkins are installed locally as required by the previous recipe.

 If Github triggers are running for the `adderservice` in Jenkins then now would be a good time to temporarily disable these whilst we work on the rest of the pipeline.

 ### How to do it
 Firstly we need to add the code for the rest of the system into our `micro` repository that we created in the previous recipe.
-To do this copy the following top level directories into our micro repository:
+To do this copy the following top level directories into the root of our micro repository:

 * auditservice
 * eventservice